 - Form is not enclosed in

 - Form is contained inside an

 - Form was introduced after the page completed loading.
 Collected forms scans the page as soon as it loads and listens to submissions on forms that were present at that point.

-Does collected forms work with WooCommerce?
+Do non-HubSpot forms work with WooCommerce?